Blue Ribbon Awards - Glen Oaks Elementary School

 All schools nominated for the award must qualify as either (1) high performing – schools in their states measured by state tests in both reading and math or (2) improvement to high levels – schools that have at least 40 percent of their students from disadvantaged backgrounds and have improved student performance to high levels in reading and math on state assessments.

-In addition to winning the Blue Ribbon Award, Glen Oaks and Oak Ridge schools also were named winners of the coveted Academic Excellence Awards for the last three and four years, respectively.
-Based on standardized test scores, the Academic Excellence Awards are the highest award the state can bestow on a school.
+In addition to winning the Blue Ribbon Award, Glen Oaks and Oak Ridge schools also have received the coveted Academic Excellence Awards based on standardized test scores.
+The Academic Excellence Awards are the highest award the state can bestow on a school.

 Shuwan Chiu, a statistician and principal consultant with the Illinois State Board of Education, said District 117 joined an elite group by wining the award.